girder/girder/docs/developer-cookbook.rst

    clients can persist its value conveniently for its duration.
 However, for security reasons, merely passing the cookie value back is not sufficient for authentication.

+.. note:: If you are using Girder's JavaScript web client library in a CORS environment, be sure to set ``girder.corsAuth = true;`` in your application prior to calling ``girder.login``.
+This will allow users' login sessions to be saved on the origin site's cookie.

 Upload a file
 ^^^^^^^^^^^^^